IuliiaSaveleva/ALFA/README.md

 This repository was tested on python 2.7 and 3.5, platforms Linux and Mac OS.

+Download this project and unarchive files in "./SSD_Detections", "./DeNet_detections", "./Faster_R-CNN" to run the scripts

 ## Draw image from paper

 To draw image from paper: